 The successful combination of different materials creates a varied and at the same time harmonious overall picture.
 To create a harmonious ambiance, a structured approach can be useful.
 Examples of a material mix:

-- Combine wood and metal: a rustic wooden background in connection with shiny metal applications creates appealing contrasts.
+- Combining wood and metal: A rustic wooden background in combination with shiny metal applications creates appealing contrasts.

 - Using glass fronts: Glass surfaces appear filigree and transparent, allowing the eye to perceive more room depth.

-- Porcelain tiles as an accent: Special tile work can form mosaics that are artfully framed into the wall.
+- Porcelain tiles as an accent: Special tile work can form mosaics that are artistically framed in the wall.

 - Choosing textile wall hangings: Patterned fabrics or macrame art give the interior a boho character.